 NOTE: I have provided instructions for this recipe to create 12 chocolate cups, using silicon moulds.
-I use my silicon cupcake moulds.
-Here is an Amazon link to the kind of silicon moulds I use: Silicone Reusable Cupcake Cases - Pack of 12 (this is an affiliate link, meaning I earn a small commission on any purchase made via the link at NO extra cost to you).
-If you don't have individual silicon moulds, you could try making this in a small slice tray lined with non-stick paper, and then cutting into pieces.
+I use my silicon cupcake moulds, but just fill them part of the way up.
+If you don’t have individual silicon moulds, you could try making this in a small slice tray lined with non-stick paper, and then cutting into pieces.
 So it would come out as a 3-layer chocolate mousse slice.
 But I think the silicon moulds are a great investment!
-They're so handy for baking and wash really well.
+They’re so handy for baking and wash really well.

 Maca Cashew Mousse Chocolate Cups